-The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or upon termination of the Investment Management Agreement, as of the termination date), and equals 20.00% of the Company's realized capital gains, if any, on a cumulative basis from the date of the election to be a BDC through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis through the end of such year, less all previous amounts paid in respect of the capital gain incentive fee.
+The second part of the incentive fee is determined and payable in arrears as of the end of each calendar year (or, upon termination of the Investment Management Agreement, as of the termination date), and equals 20.00% of the

+Company's realized capital gains, if any, on a cumulative basis from the date of the election to be a BDC through the end of each calendar year, computed net of all realized capital losses and unrealized capital depreciation on a cumulative basis through the end of such year, less all previous amounts paid in respect of the capital gain incentive fee.
+However, in accordance with GAAP, the Company is required to include the aggregate unrealized capital appreciation on investments in the calculation and accrue a capital gain incentive fee on a quarterly basis, as if such unrealized capital appreciation were realized, even though such unrealized capital appreciation is not permitted to be considered in calculating the fee actually payable under the Investment Management Agreement.

-The performance based incentive fee expense was \$3.3 million, \$2.8 million and \$3.0 million for the years ended December 31, 2013, 2012 and 2011, respectively.
-The incentive fee payable for both December 31, 2013 and 2012 was \$0.9 million.
-The entire incentive fee payable for each of the years ended December 31, 2013 and 2012 represents part one of the incentive fee.
+During the year ended December 31, 2014, the Advisor waived performance based incentive fees of \$0.1 million which the Advisor would have otherwise earned.
+After giving effect of the waiver in 2014, the performance based incentive fee expense was \$3.5 million, \$2.0 million and \$3.3 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+The performance based incentive fee payable for December 31, 2015 and 2014 was \$1.0 million and \$0.8 million, respectively.
+The entire incentive fee payable as of December 31, 2015 and 2014 represented part one of the incentive fee.